-[document type] [document Issue Date: DRAFT [document Revision Date: Page 10 of 58 Page 10 01 38
+[document type].[document Issue Date: DRAFT [document Revision Date: Page 10 of 58 [document type].[document issue Date.
+DRAFT [uocument Revision Date.
+Page 10 01 56

 4.5 Sewer Pumping Stations

 Council is supportive of the dedication of the land on which sewer pumping stations are located and would prefer this land to be dedicated in all instances.
 This land dedicated must be restricted to no more than the minimum amount of land required to carry out maintenance works and provide direct vehicular access, as determined by Council's Water and Waste Water staff.
 Sewerage pump stations must be constructed in accordance with Council's Development Engineering Specifications C402 and hand over subject to the discretion of Council's Water and Waste Water staff.